YodaLightsabr/RobinDB/README.md

 returns `Promise<Number>`

 ### `Robin.push(key, value)`
 Push a value to an array.
 The value at the specified key must be an array.
-Robin will not create an array for you.
+RobinDB will not create an array for you.
  - `key` - The key of the array to push to.
 If pushing to a key inside of objects, use dot notation.
 Required
  - `value` - The value to push to the array.
 Required